Academic Policies and Procedures

 school of theology and ministry

-Academic forms required by these policies and procedures can be found online at http://www.bc.edu/offices/stserv/forms.html#aca or in person at the STM Service Center at 9 Lake St.
+Academic forms required by these policies and procedures can be found online or in person in the Admissions office in room 224 at 9 Lake Street.

 Academic integrity is taken quite seriously at Boston College and by the dean and faculty of the School of Theology and Ministry in particular.
 STM abides by the University policy on academic integrity to be found in the University Graduate Catalog at http://www.bc.edu/publications/gcatalog/policy.shtml#integrity.
 The roles and responsibilities of students, faculty, and deans with regard to promoting academic integrity can be found at http://www.bc.edu/publications/gcatalog/policy.shtml#integrity.
 STM students are strongly encouraged to become familiar with these policies and procedures, as they are held responsible for this knowledge.
 Students with questions regarding what constitutes a violation of Boston College’s Academic Integrity Policy, especially with regard to specific courses and assignments, are invited and encouraged to ask these questions of their professors and the Associate Dean for Academic Affairs.